← Back to BlogCare

 Cat Tower Tips by Life Stage

-• Seniors (7+): Low height or stair-access design.
-Non-slip platform surface.
+• Seniors (7+): Low height or stair-step design.
+Look for non-slip platform surfaces

-Knowing your cat's age and life stage helps you choose the right tower.
+Knowing your cat's age and life stage makes it much easier to pick the right tower.

 Sources & References